Skip to content

 • The latest Trustee’s Report and Financial Statements

-• The full report by the Plan Actuary on the actuarial valuation as at 31 October 2021
+• The full report by the Scheme Actuary on the actuarial valuation as at 31 October 2021

-• The Plan Actuary's report assessing the funding level as at 31 October 2022
+• The Scheme Actuary's report assessing the funding level as at 31 October 2022 and 31 October 2023

 • The Statement of Funding Principles